Fakerallen/thingpark-iot-flow-js-driver/README.md

 }
 ```

-In this example, we declare a driver produced by `actility` which can treat payloads from an example `application`
-specified by `myProducer` and whose name is `myModule` and version is `1`.
+Here we declare a `driver.producerId` equal to `actility`.
+It means the `driver` is developed by Actility and it
+implements a communication protocol (`driver.application`) coming from a fictive `myManufacturer`.
+Most of the time,
+the `driver` developer is also the manufacturer and therefore `driver.producerId` and `driver.application.producerId`
+are the same.
+Like in the `application` the `driver.producerId` must be agreed with Actility.

+We also declare a `driver.type` equal to `thingpark-x-js`.
+This allows the ThingPark X IoT Flow framework to know what
+kind of driver it is as it supports several formats.
+In this documentation we only describe the `thingpark-x-js`
-This driver is of type `thingpark-x-js` and this must be declared and shall not be set to another value.
+format therefore the `driver.type` must be set to this value.

 This driver also declares that it will extract 3 points which are: `temperature`, `humidity` and `pulseCounter`.

-`producerId` and `application` are _mandatory_ for Thingpark X IoT Flow framework to select the correct driver.
-The `points` section is _mandatory_ only when using the `extractPoints(input)` function (see [here](#point-extraction)
+The `points` section is **mandatory** only when using the `extractPoints(input)` function (see [here](#point-extraction)
 for a complete description).
-It describes a "contract" of points that can be extracted with the driver.
+It describes a "contract" of points that can be extracted with the `driver`.
+Each point can
+declare two properties:

+* `type`: this is a **mandatory** property representing the point type.
+Possible values are:
+  * `string`
+  * `int64`
+  * `double`
+  * `boolean`
+* `unitId`: this is an optional value that represents the point unit in case its `type` is `double` or `int64`.
+The
+  list of possible units are defined [here](UNITS.md).
+If a `unitId` is missing, you can raise an issue to integrate it.

+Some regular NPM properties in `package.json` are also leveraged by ThingPark X IoT Flow framework.
+These are:
+* `name`: will be used as a module identifier for the `driver`.
+If you are using an NPM scope in the form
+  `@actility/example-driver`, the scope will be removed when building it.
+* `version`: will be used as the `driver` version.
+Therefore, developer is required to build a new version when
+   modifying its `driver`
+* `description`: will be used as a short friendly name for the `driver`

+In ThingPark X IoT Flow framework the unique identifier for the `driver` will be
+`{driver.producerId}:{name-without-scope}:{major-version}`

 ### Driver functions